 Elevate your design and manufacturing processes with Autodesk Fusion

 Many molds and dies require these hard materials to operate optimally.
-For example, H13 steel is capable of getting hot while not losing their temper or getting brittle, S7 steel is great for dies because it is more resistant to impact, and stainless steel usually makes an appearance in medical applications.
+For example, H13 steel is capable of getting hot while not losing its temper or getting brittle, S7 steel is great for dies because it is more resistant to impact, and stainless steel usually makes an appearance in medical applications.

 Additionally, many molds will use multiple types of steel in the same tool.
-To illustrate, if you have a tall boss that might tend to get hot and wear prematurely, moldmakers might use a material like H13 as an insert portion of the mold because it will hold up better than standard steel.
+To illustrate, if you have a tall boss that might tend to get hot and wear prematurely, mold makers might use a material like H13 as an insert portion of the mold because it will hold up better than standard steel.
 If you use the same material in the whole mold and that feature wears out, that die or mold is no longer usable.

 When qualities that help improve a material’s performance generally hurt its machinability–often the case with hard materials–how should you proceed and still maintain productivity and quality?

-Machining hard materials
+Tips for machining hard materials

-For many manufacturers, machining hard materials seems like trying to finely carve marble with a sledgehammer–nearly impossible.
+For many manufacturers, machining hard materials seems like trying to finely carve marble with a sledgehammer (nearly impossible).

 You’ll need the perfect combination of several variables: